This post contains affiliate links. For more information, see our disclosures here.

-Black Friday is THIS WEEK!!
+Black Friday is just a few weeks away!!
 Are you as excited as I am about all the deals to be had?
-As you all know, I am the ultimate deal hunter, so you know I am so in my element this time of year.
+As you all know, I am the ultimate deal hunter, so I am so in my element this time of year.
 In case you were not aware of our Facebook Group, we have created a no-drama-mama community online (yes, it is possible) where hip homeschool moms all over the world come together and support one another in the everydayness of homeschooling.
 (Is everydayness a word?
 It is now… at least for this article!)
-Anyway, I share deals in our Hip Homeschool Moms Community all year long and have done this for three years now.
+Anyway, I share deals in our Hip Homeschool Moms Community all year long and have done this for four years now.
 So I have a pretty good feel for what is a deal and what is not.
-And so I wanted to share what I’ve seen over the years so you know when the Black Friday sale is not a deal.
+I wanted to share what I’ve seen over the years so you know when the Black Friday sale is not a deal.

 Cheap Models of Electronics Specifically Made for Black-Friday Sales

 Did you know some electronics are made specifically for Black Friday?
 I was pretty shocked too… but it is true.
 Apparently they actually make models to discount!
 Here is an example of it happening in 2015.
 And honestly it is getting harder and harder to catch these because many retailers are working out deals with manufacturers for models that are only offered to specific retail stores.
 So what can you do to keep from falling for a cheaper model?
 Don’t allow yourself to get caught up in the hype and take a few seconds to check out the model number.
 If you see very few reviews on it, you very well may be looking at one of these deceptive “deals”!

 Products That Never Really Sold for the “Original Price”